thelonewolf123/artemis.ai/docs/CHAPTER-2.md

 ## **What’s Next**

+At this point, Artemis is a **cleanly structured agent system**:

+- The UI is decoupled from reasoning
+- The agent owns control flow
+- Tools are explicit and safe
+- Conversation state is reconstructed deterministically

+However, there is still a hidden assumption:

+> The agent is tied to a single LLM backend.

+Real-world systems don’t work this way.

-In the next chapter, we will explore:
+In the next chapter, we’ll evolve Artemis beyond a single provider by:

-- Why replaying _all_ history eventually breaks
+- Introducing a configuration layer
+- Supporting multiple LLM backends
+- Adding OpenRouter alongside OpenAI
-- Token limits and context windows
+- Cleaning up imports and execution flow
-- Short-term vs long-term memory
-- How to store memory intentionally
+- Running the project as a proper Python module

-This is where Artemis starts to **remember — instead of repeating**.
+This is where Artemis stops being a _single-model experiment_ and starts becoming a **flexible, backend-agnostic AI system**.